chanzuckerberg/single-cell/design-documents/0006-metadata-api/text.md

 1. [Data consumers can easily discover and review metadata for a dataset in cellxgene explorer](https://app.zenhub.com/workspaces/single-cell-5e2a191dad828d52cc78b028/issues/chanzuckerberg/single-cell/171)

-1. [Curators may privately revise a published collection](https://app.zenhub.com/workspaces/single-cell-5e2a191dad828d52cc78b028/issues/chanzuckerberg/single-cell/36) with emphasis on Curators may update published datasets in the private revision of a published collection](https://app.zenhub.com/workspaces/single-cell-5e2a191dad828d52cc78b028/issues/chanzuckerberg/single-cell/141) and [Curators may delete published datasets in a private revision for a public collection](https://app.zenhub.com/workspaces/single-cell-5e2a191dad828d52cc78b028/issues/chanzuckerberg/single-cell/138)
+1. [Curators may privately revise a published collection](https://app.zenhub.com/workspaces/single-cell-5e2a191dad828d52cc78b028/issues/chanzuckerberg/single-cell/36) with emphasis on Curators may update published datasets in the private revision of a published collection](<https://app.zenhub.com/workspaces/single-cell-5e2a191dad828d52cc78b028/issues/chanzuckerberg/single-cell/141>) and [Curators may delete published datasets in a private revision for a public collection](https://app.zenhub.com/workspaces/single-cell-5e2a191dad828d52cc78b028/issues/chanzuckerberg/single-cell/138)

 ## Detailed Design | Architecture | Implementation

-#### Summary:
+### Summary

 #### Deletion/Revisions (product requirement 3)

 Create an alias tier between the Explorer and the Data Portal to allow for more flexibility in linkage between a url and a dataset.
 The explorer will use GET `datasets/meta?url={cellxgene_url}` to retrieve a link to the s3 object containing the dataset to display.
 This will require changes in both the portal and the explorer code base.

 #### Seamless discovery (product requirements 1 & 2)

 Create an alias tier between the Explorer and the Data Portal to allow for clarity in linkage between an explorer url and a collection.
 The explorer will use GET `datasets/meta?url={cellxgene_url}` to retrieve the collection id for the dataset.
 It will then use the existing GET `collections/{collection_uuid}` endpoint to retrieve metadata about the collection, including links to other datasets in the collection.

 ### Portal Changes